mendacium-a11y/mendacium-a11y/README.md

 ## 🔧 Technologies and Tools

-- 💻 Proficient in JavaScript, Python, Node.js, React.js, Express.js, Prisma, PostgreSQL, Flask, and SQLite.
+- 💻 Proficient in ROS,PCB Design, KiCad, Solidworks, 3D Design, Python, PostgreSQL, .
-- 🌐 Building dynamic web applications with React.js and Node.js.
-- 🛢️ Managing data with PostgreSQL, Prisma, and SQLite.

 - 🌱 Always learning and exploring new technologies.

 ## 🚀 What I'm Currently Working On